Mayadev3/Github-Profile/README.md

 Coding Achievements:

-- used async/await/fetch to get data from Github's API
+- used async/await/fetch to get data from the Github API

 - created the card element in javascript